 Sins Are Not Equally Severe:

 -While it is true that all sins deserve condemnation (Romans 6:23), some sins are indeed greater in severity than others (John 19:11; 1 John 5:15-17).
 Not all sins are equally bad.

 -While it is true that all other types of blasphemy are forgivable, God will never forgive blasphemy committed against the Holy Spirit (Matthew 12:31-32; Mark 3:28-29).

 -Just as sins have differing degrees of severity (Ezekiel 8), some Commandments are greater in importance than others, with the most important being love of God and love of neighbor (Matthew 22:36-39).
 Scripture tells us that certain sins are "more tolerable" than others (Luke 10:7-12).
 Scripture mentions "greater condemnation" (Matthew 23:14; Luke 12:47-48).
 There are different levels of severity in punishment for those in hell.

-What About James 2:10-11?
-Does It Teach That All Sins Are Equal In Severity?:
+Does James 2:10-11 Teach That All Sins Are Equal In Severity?:

 -The text of James 2:10-11 says absolutely nothing about all sins being equally severe in nature.
 The inspired writer James was not placing murder in the same category of severity as adultery (or visa versa).
-In fact, the context of James 2:10-11 is not about differing degrees of sin, but rather, a Christian demonstrating the reality of his or her salvation through good deeds.
-All this passage is saying is that if you commit sins such as adultery and murder, then you have violated God's moral Law.
-In other words, the text is simply stating that there are multiple ways to break the Commandments of God.
+All this passage is saying is that if one commits sins such as adultery and murder, then he or she has violated God's Law.
+In other words, the text is simply stating that there are multiple ways to break the commandments of God.
 There is more than one way to break His Moral Law, just as there are multiple ways of violating the traffic law.